 - Upon receipt of a complete application and passing recommendations about Life Safety Code and health surveys, the Licensing and Credentialing Unit will issue the license within 45 days.

-- Initial, renewal, change of ownership, relocation type A and type B licensing fees: $200 fee plus $10 per bed.
-There is a $1,500 maximum fee.
+- Initial, renewal, change of ownership, relocation type A and type B licensing fees: $300 fee plus $15 per bed.
+There is a $2,250 maximum fee for a three-year license.
+The license fee for a two-year license is $200, plus $10 per bed with a maximum of $1,500.

 - Late fee of one half the basic fee will be assessed if the renewal application is submitted less than 45 days before the license expiration date.